cybermelons/gg-struggle/README.md

 Data is never sent anywhere besides your computer and the real servers.
 All the magic happens locally.

-The HTTP response/request payloads are stored in your temp directory, `%TEMP%/gg-struggle/dumps`.
-Request data can be viewed as a sqlite3 database in `%TEMP%/gg-struggle/gg-struggle.db`.
+Your own HTTP response/request payloads are dumped to your temp directory, `%TEMP%/gg-struggle/dumps`.
+Request headers can be viewed in a sqlite3 database in `%TEMP%/gg-struggle/gg-struggle.db`.

 > Does this affect gameplay at all?